-Effective April 23, 2018, Spud, Jura and JSEL entered into a short term loan agreement (the "Short Term Loan Agreement"), for an amount of \$2 million.
-The principal amount under the Loan Agreement carries interest at a rate of 11% per annum compounded quarterly.
+Effective April 23, 2018, Spud, Jura and JSEL entered into a short term loan agreement (the "Short Term Loan Agreement"), for the principal amount of \$2 million.
+The principal amount bears interest at a rate of 11% per annum compounded quarterly.
 The principal and accrued interest will be due for repayment on the 181st day following the first drawdown under the Loan Agreement.
+On April 30, 2018, Spud drew down the complete facility for the settlement of existing debentures.